JonJagger/cyber-dojo/readme.txt

 manifest.rb Parameters
 ======================
 :visible_filenames
-  The names of files that will be visible in the editor in the browser at startup.
+  The names of the text files that will be visible in the browser's editor at startup.
 Each of these files must exist in the directory.
-  The filename cyberdojo.sh must be present (visible or hidden) in one of the manifest.rb files.
-This is because cyberdojo.sh is the name of the shell file assumed by the ruby code (in the server) to be the start point for running an increment.
+  The filename cyberdojo.sh must be present, either as a visible filename or a hidden filename.
+This is because cyberdojo.sh is the name of the shell file assumed by the ruby code (in the server) to be the start point for running the tests.
 You can write any actions in the cyberdojo.sh file but clearly any programs it tries to run must be installed on the server.
   For example, if cyberdojo.sh runs gcc to compile C files then gcc has to be installed.
 If cyberdojo.sh runs javac to compile java files then javac has to be installed.

 :hidden_filenames
-  The names of necessary and/or supporting files that are NOT visible in the editor in the browser.
+  The names of text files that are not visible in the browser's editor but which will nonetheless be available each time the player runs their tests.
   Each of these files must exist in the directory.
-For example, a junit jar file or nunit assemblies.
+  For example, test framework library code.
   Not required if you do not need hidden files.

+:support_filenames
+  The names of necessary supporting non-text files.
+Each of these files must exist in the directory.
+For example, junit jar files or nunit assemblies.
+  Not required if you do not need support files.

 :unit_test_framework
   The name of the unit test framework used.
 This name partially determines the